 On April 23, Minnesota Governor Tim Walz announced an executive order to keep all K-12 public schools closed for the duration of the academic school year.
 This measure is being taken to limit the spread of COVID-19.
 What this means for Hopkins Public Schools is that we will remain physically closed and will continue with our Distance Learning model for the duration of the school year.
 Per the governor’s order, Hopkins Schools will use May 1, 2020 and May 4, 2020 to plan for the Extended Distance Learning period.
 These will be non-school days for students.
 Our last scheduled day of school will remain June 5, 2020.

-Here are the important highlights for you to know:
+Here are the important highlights for you to know for spring 2020:

 - Student Nutrition: Find meal information here.